 Palliative chemotherapy.
 Any chemotherapy regimen discussed above may help relieve the symptoms of pancreatic cancer, such as lessening pain, improving a patient’s energy and appetite, and stopping or slowing weight loss.
 When making decisions about palliative chemotherapy, it is important that you and your doctor weigh the benefits with the possible side effects and consider how each treatment might affect your quality of life.

 Relieving bile duct or small intestine blockage.
-If the tumor is blocking the common bile duct or small intestine, placement of a tiny tube called a stent to help keep the blocked area open can be performed to relieve the blockage using nonsurgical approaches, such as ERCP, PTC, or endoscopy (see the Diagnosis section for more information).
+If the tumor is blocking the common bile duct or small intestine, placing a tiny tube called a stent can help keep the blocked area open.
+This procedure can be performed using nonsurgical approaches, such as ERCP, PTC, or endoscopy (see the Diagnosis section for more information).
 A stent can be either plastic or metal.
 The type used depends on the availability, cost, a person’s expected lifespan, and whether the cancer will eventually be removed with surgery.
 In general, plastic stents are less expensive and are easier to insert and remove, but need to be replaced every few months, are associated with more infections, and more likely to move out of place.
 Stents are typically placed inside the body, but sometimes, a tube may need to be placed through a hole in the skin of the abdomen to drain fluid, such as bile, to the outside, called percutaneous drainage.
 Sometimes, a patient may need surgery to create a bypass, even if the tumor itself cannot be completely removed.

 Improving digestion and appetite.
 A special diet, medications, and specially prescribed enzymes may help a person digest food better if their pancreas is not working well or has been partially or entirely removed.
 Meeting with a nutritionist is recommended for most patients, especially those who are losing weight and have a poor appetite because of the disease.